The Importance of Keeping Active and Connected As We Age

 Maintaining social contacts and interactions stimulate our brain networks, and keeping active inter-personal interactions and exercising our brains keeps our nervous system functioning at a high level.
 This can be as simple as playing cards with friends or even reading a book for the first time.

-In the abovementioned article, Silvia Orsulic-Jeras, senior research associate and SHARE program manager at the Benjamin Rose Institute on Aging in Cleveland, urges, “It is so important for families to remember to keep their older loved one socialized through interactions.
+In the above mentioned article, Silvia Orsulic-Jeras, a senior research associate and SHARE program manager at the Benjamin Rose Institute on Aging in Cleveland, urges, “It is so important for families to remember to keep their older loved one socialized through interactions.
 A lot of what happens is people stop asking their older loved ones what they like to do.
 Learn more about their interests and their life story, spend time with them doing what they love and value.”

 Prof. Emeritus Garth Nicolson, PhD, MD (H)